 While most Lovecraft fans seem to think Helena Blavatsky was the only Theosophist who ever picked up a pen, there's another Theosophist who in her own way was just as influential, and was certainly more influential on the UFO scene and its relations than the old Madam.
 (Note that Scott-Elliot, cited on Wikipedia, was also a Theosophist)

-Alice Bailey was a Theosophist who became a scare figure in Christian conspiracy literature thanks to her
+Alice Bailey was a Theosophist who became a scare figure in some conspiracy literature thanks to her

 Bailey claimed to telepathically channel an "Ascended Master" known as 'The Tibetan' aka Djwal Khul, who allegedly dictated a virtual library of nearly-impenetrable Theosophist literature.
 Bailey was a Blavatsky loyalist and pretender to the throne who was kicked out of the Society when Annie Besant took control.
 Undaunted, she started her own operation, including a publishing arm and branch offices in Europe and North America.